facebook/lexical/README.md

 };

 function Editor() {
-  // Create an Outline editor instance and also a ref
+  // Create an Lexical editor instance and also a ref
-  // that we need to pass to our content editable. const [editor, contentEditableRef, showPlaceholder] = useOutline(
+  // that we need to pass to our content editable. const [editor, contentEditableRef, showPlaceholder] = useLexical(
     editorConfig,
   );

-  // Setup plain text entry event handlers. useOutlinePlainText(editor);
+  // Setup plain text entry event handlers. useLexicalPlainText(editor);

   // Our <div> content editable element with some basic styling. return (